-YPT staff recently took part in a land acknowledgment workshop with YPT Community Engagement Facilitator Lindy Kinoshameg and Artist Educator Leslie McCue.
+YPT staff have taken part in a land acknowledgement workshop with YPT Community Engagement Facilitator Lindy Kinoshameg and Artist Educator Leslie McCue.
 The group explored each participant’s relationship to the land, its untold history, and what it means to call this place home.

 Each person places a different yet personal meaning into their individual land acknowledgement.
 The purpose is to show these are not just words being read from a paper, but that the person presenting them knows what Anishinaabe and Haudenosaunee mean, where the Dish with One Spoon agreement comes from, and why it is important to express this understanding.

-Here is a land acknowledgment from Isabelle Siciliano, YPT Education & Participation Intern:
+Here is a land acknowledgement from Isabelle Siciliano, YPT Development Officer:

 Good afternoon everyone, and welcome to Young People’s Theatre for today’s performance.